cynicconn/Conntendo/README.md

 </p>

 ## Building and Running
+The Conntendo project was built as an x86 Wndows Application.
+Other Builds have not been tested.

 The project was created with the following;
 * Visual Studios 2017
 * C++/CLR
 * .NET Framework 4.7
 * SDL2
 * zlib
+* Blargg Audio Library

-This project includes the VS files along with the SDL and zlib DLLs.
+This project includes the VS files along with all requird library and header files for SDL2, zlib, and the Third Party Audio Library.
+The project is Relative-Path safe and should run from any storage location.
-The contents of Folder _EmulatorDependancies_ must be put into the Debug/Release folder of the compiled Conntendo project.
+The contents of Folder _BuildDependancies_ must be put into the Debug/Release folder of the compiled Conntendo project.
+The executable will not run unless all Resources and library files are found.

 ## Mappers
 Conntendo has the following Mappers implemented; giving the emulator over 90% compatibility